-Bart Lambrecht (Cambridge Judge Business School - University of Cambridge), “Liquidation, bailout, and bail-in: Insolvency resolution mechanisms and managerial risk-taking”, Fédération des Banques Françaises Seminar, March 5, 2018, 12:30–14:00, room MF 323.
+Bart Lambrecht (Cambridge Judge Business School - University of Cambridge), “Liquidation, bailout, and bail-in: Insolvency resolution mechanisms and managerial risk-taking”, Fédération des Banques Françaises Seminar, TSE, March 5, 2018, 12:30–14:00, room MF 323.

 We present a continuous-time model in which risk averse managers set a bank's investment, payout, and debt policy, and the exposure of bank assets to economic downturns that follow Poisson arrivals.
 After a downturn, solvent banks sell assets and repay debt to restore the bank's optimal debt ratio.
 Banks with too large an exposure become insolvent and undergo liquidation, bailout, or bail-in.
 Banks are most (least) prone to insolvency under the bailout (liquidation) regime.
 The bailout (bail-in) regime generates the highest (lowest) loan volume and bank value net of recapitalization costs.
 Liquidations (bail-ins) create the largest (smallest) loss in default.